J-Gras/add-interfaces/README.md

 # Add-Interfaces

-This package adds the `_interface` field to Bro logs to indicate which interface generated a log entry.
+This package adds the `_interface` field to Zeek logs to indicate which interface generated a log entry.
 By default the field is only added to the `conn.log`.
 For further configuration, the following options are
 available: